ThrowTheSwitch/CMock/docs/CMock_Summary.md

   * `:include` will mock inlined functions
   * `:exclude` will ignore inlined functions (default).

+  CMock will look for the following default patterns (simplified from the actual regex):
+  - "static inline"
+  - "inline static"
+  - "inline"
+  - "static"
+  Note that the order is important here!
+  We go from specific to general to avoid wrongfully parsing the header.
+  You can override these patterns, check out :inline_function_patterns.

 * `:unity_helper_path`:
   If you have created a header with your own extensions to unity to